EmergeTools/emerge-android/snapshots/README.md

 }
 ```

-`fromMainSourceSet` must be set when generating snapshots from the `main` sourceSet, otherwise
+`includeFromMainSourceSet` must be set when generating snapshots from the `main` sourceSet, otherwise
 Kotlin compilation errors are likely to occur.
 Emerge relies on a custom sourceSet that generated
 snapshot tests are moved to before compilation to get around KSP cross-sourceSet generation
 restrictions.